Televangelist Robert Schuller leaves church board

 "We cannot continue to serve on the board in what has become an adversarial and negative atmosphere, especially since it now seems that it will not be ending anytime soon," Arvella Schuller said in a statement on Saturday.

-The couple and their daughter, Carol Schuller Milner, have alleged in bankruptcy court that the church owes them money for copyright infringement, intellectual property violations and unpaid contracts, their attorney Carl Grumer said.
+The Schullers and their daughter, Carol Schuller Milner, have alleged in bankruptcy court that the church owes them money for copyright infringement, intellectual property violations and unpaid contracts, said the Schullers' attorney, Carl Grumer.

-"Hour of Power" is currently in re-runs while production is on hold.
-The church has faced declining donations.
+"Hour of Power" is currently in reruns while production is on hold, as the church has faced declining donations.

-The Roman Catholic Diocese of Orange County envisions using the cathedral as a place of worship for its congregants, after the existing Protestant congregation completes its move to a new location.
+The Roman Catholic Diocese of Orange envisions using the cathedral as a place of worship for its 1.2 million congregants, after the existing Protestant congregation completes its move to a new place in the coming years.

 (Reporting By Alex Dobuzinskis; Editing by Paul Thomasch)